 We can port toll-free numbers in the US and Canada.

 EMEA: We can port freephone / toll-free numbers in the UK and Ireland.
 Currently, we do not support toll-free porting and international mobile portability in all EMEA countries.

 What is a DDI block?

 A DDI block is a set of sequential numbers, without any gaps or missing numbers.
-If the losing provider has built your numbers as a DDI block on their network (or their underlying suppliers network), then they may only allow the numbers to be ported away as a DDI block when you leave them.
-Contact your losing provider for more details on the numbers you own and if they're part of a DDI block.
+If the service phone provider has built your numbers as a DDI block on their network (or their underlying suppliers’ network), then they may only allow the numbers to be ported away as a DDI block when you leave them.
+Contact your phone service provider for more details on the numbers you own and if they're part of a DDI block.

-As you own all ported in numbers, you will need to add and keep your ported numbers within your Zoom Phone account.
+As you own all ported in numbers, you will need to add and keep your ported numbers as a block within your Zoom Phone account.

 Can I call forward my existing numbers to my Zoom Phone account?

 Yes, you can.
-Contact your losing provider about forwarding to your Zoom Phone account before submitting your porting request.
+Contact your current service provider about forwarding to your Zoom Phone account before submitting your porting request.